• Skip to primary navigation

 A few good “green-thumb” rules of thumb to keep in mind: always carefully inspect any new potting soil before adding it to or repotting your plants (check for any evidence of bugs); isolate new plants for a few days before adding them in to your collection so you have a chance to see if they might be carrying any pests along with them; and to give your plants (leaves, stems, and soil) a good spray down before bringing them inside from the outdoors.

 Be on the look out for any yellowing leaves, cottony webs or sticky substances on the leaves, or even a whiff of an odd sweet “honeydew” smell as sometimes it’s not the sight of the bugs themselves that sends off the signal that you’re dealing with pests.
-Armed with the right tips and a few kitchen cupboard staples, you’ll have a house full of healthy, happy, bug-free blooms in no time.
+Armed with the right tips and a few kitchen cupboard staples, you’ll have a house full of healthy, happy blooms in no time and no need to kill any houseplant bugs.

 More Posts from Plants & Flowers